uber-research/differentiable-plasticity/README.md

 ## Differentiable plasticity

-This is the code for the upcoming paper "Differentiable plasticity: training plastic networks with gradient descent".
+This repo contains implementations of the algorithms described in [Differentiable plasticity: training plastic networks with gradient descent](), a research paper from Uber AI Labs.

 There are four different experiments included here: